ibexa/documentation-user/docs/shop_administration/customer_portal.md

 To view and manage members of your company, go to the **Members** section.
 There you can:

-- change the status of each member,
+- change the status of each member
-- change their role,
+- change their role
-- edit their basic information.
+- edit their basic information

 ![List of members](img/cp_members_portal.png)

 To invite new members to your organization, select **Invite members**.
-Then, in a pop-up window fill out email addresses one by one, or use drag and drop to upload a file with an email list.
+Then, in a pop-up window fill out email addresses one by one, or use a drag and drop feature to upload a file with an email list.
 Assign a role to each new member of your team from a drop-down list.
-Click **Send** to send out invitations.
+Click **Send** to send out invitation emails.

 ![Invite members](img/cp_invite_members_portal.png)

 Invited users will receive an email message with a registration link.
 With it, they can register and create their account in the Customer Portal.

-In the **Invitation** tab, you can find a list of all invitations, copy their registration link and re-send them if needed.
+In the **Invitation** tab, you can find a list of all invitations, registration links and option to re-send invitations if needed.

 ![List of invitations](img/cp_invitations_list_portal.png)